unldenis/EasyDB4j/README.md

 # EasyDB4j

-A few types are still supported (strings and integers only) and also support for a few class types.
+A few types are still supported (strings,integers and timestamps only) and also support for a few class types.
 Born as a utility because light and ad hoc for the needs I have.
 #### Used the following libraries:
 - HikariCP : for jdbc pooling